Tahsin-Mayeesha/Udacity-Machine-Learning-Nanodegree/projects/boston_housing/README.md

 # Project 1: Model Evaluation & Validation
 ## Predicting Boston Housing Prices

+This project uses supervised learning techniques to predict the price of houses in boston area from the provided features.
+It's a classic dataset, provided by both [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing) and included in many libraries in python.
+I used a DecisionTreeRegressor model with variying depth to compare model accuracy and ultimately compared it to a K-nearest neighbor model after turning the max_depth of Decision Tree and n_neighbors of the K-nearest.
+The best performing model is a Decision Tree with max_depth of 4 which yields about 0.8 in score.
+The evaluation metric for this project is R^2.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: